Judging the Game

 This subgenre (or others like it) turn the typical adventure on its head, by allowing players to serve as the villains in the story.
 Their aim is to engage in some illicit activity that only they can perform, founding or maintaining a criminal conspiracy or organization, or merely the acquisition of vast amounts of wealth.
 These player character criminals can be ordinary folks or have fantastic capabilities.

-Cyberpunk: "Howling as her foe's robotic fist smashed through her ribcage, Alana's Black Heart implant activated, sending megavolts through the offending appendage on contact.
+Cyberpunk: "Howling as her foe's robotic fist smashed her ribcage, Alana's Black Heart implant activated, sending megavolts through the offending appendage on contact.
 As the first thug flew backwards amidst a blinding electrical discharge, she glared at the other three while collecting herself and clenched her vibroblade, daring the hired goons to come get more of the same."

 Set in a nebulous, near-future era, cyberpunk explores the blurring between man and machine as society evolves past respecting either.
 Both are only as useful as the power and influence they can earn for the powers-that-be, and cyberpunk tales can involve its protagonists navigating the awful realities of such a world, or alternately their efforts to escape its many, many constraints.